 What is Greenwashing?

 Greenwashing; the act of a business making misleading claims about the environmental benefits of a product, service or a company practice.
 Usually this will involve marketing with green fields, trees and the use of environmental lingo like “green” and “eco-friendly”.
 They often do this with the intention of making the business appear more environmentally conscious than what they actually are.
-They do this by mislead people who are not as informed on sustainability practices, or sometimes by even by outright lying to consumers.
+They do this by misleading people who are not as informed on sustainability practices, or sometimes by outright lying to consumers.
 While it’s been easier to get away with in the past – before the internet made information distribution so easy – companies still manage to mislead and deceive consumers.

 Greenwashing can take many forms on many different levels.
 One common example of greenwashing is when: a rubbish bag is labelled as ‘degradable’ when in fact ‘degradable’ simply means the plastic is broken down into small microplastics, instead of being compostable.
 Usually this is accompanied by green packaging littered with images of trees and flowers, that consumers subconsciously associated with the environment.
 So they are ‘nudged’ to buy it – see my video on nudging and manipulation here.